OpenBB-finance/OpenBB/website/content/sdk/reference/economy/fred.md

 ---
 title: fred
-description: The page includes detailed information on the 'fred' function in the OpenBBTerminal software.
+description: "The page includes detailed information on the 'fred' function in the" OpenBBTerminal software.
 With this function, users can acquire and visualize economic series data from the Federal Reserve Economic Data (FRED) database.
 It also lists out function parameters and return type.